MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-run-issues/issues-triggering-emails-with-attachments-from-shared-mailbox.md

 In PowerAutomate, when a flow has **When a new email arrives in a shared mailbox (V2)** trigger, for example, you notice any of the following:

-- The flow is not triggering for all the emails that come into the mailbox.
+- The flow isn't triggering for all the emails that come into the mailbox.
-- The flow is not triggering for emails with attachments.
+- The flow isn't triggering for emails with attachments.
 - You get a 400 Bad Request or similar error in actions that use the trigger output attachment content bytes.

 ## Cause